 The search strategies were used and was collected from five databases namely Biomedical Central, Google scholar, HINARI, EBSChost Web and PubMed central.
 The database search reveal 5485 research articles and after removing the duplicate and that did not meet the eligibility criteria, 30 articles remained for data extraction and data analysis.
 Most of the articles indicate that the educational program regarding rabies is not always provided however one study indicates that veterinary workers always try to provide information or health education to people especially school kids.
 Some articles indicate that more effort was done when it comes to deliver vaccine to the communities from 2015- 2017.
 Number of domestic dogs vaccinated increased each year from 743 in 2015 to 4080 and 8332 in 2016 and 2017 respectively.

-From 2015- 2017 vaccination campaign were active and was financed to make sure outreach point were reached for both vaccine and educational health.
+From 2015- 2017 vaccination campaigns were active and was financed to make sure outreach points were reached for both vaccine and educational health.
 Through community outreach health education was discovered that 74% of dog’s owners expressed their knowledge while 24% have never heard of rabies and never vaccinated their dogs, therefore a total of 4 human deaths were recorded in every five communities they visited.
 The prevalence of rabies positive cases was recorded as follows, 62% were recorded from the dogs with rabies, and 60.6% was recorded from female and 69.8 % from male, dog’s owner 55.7% and stray 74.3%.
 This was recorded from June – December 2011 by demographic characteristics.
 Most of the public health services are available especially the vaccine and campaign, people are ignorant and fewer of them do not understand Table 1.